-The client delete command disables the remote client communicating with the server in which Secure Path for Active-Passive array is installed and managed.
+The client delete command prevents the remote client from communicating with the server on which Secure Path for Active-Passive disk arrays is installed and managed.

-The previous commands need to be executed at the server in which Secure Path for Active-Passive array is installed and is to be managed.
+The previous commands must be executed from the server on which Secure Path for Active-Passive array is installed and is to be managed.